Prospective Student FAQs

 What is the weather like in Poughkeepsie?

-Poughkeepsie is located about 75 miles north of New York City.
-We have four distinct seasons.
-We do get snow, but rarely more than a few inches at a time.
+Poughkeepsie weather is close to that of New York City, with a temperate climate and four distinct seasons.
+The average temperature in the winter months is about 35ºF (2ºC), and in the summer months, is about 80ºF (27ºC).
+We do get snow, but we are not located in a “snow-belt”, so moderate snow is the norm during the winter.
 Most students love spring and fall, and it is common to see professors hold classes outside on nice days.
-While you’ll need a hat, gloves, and scarf in the winter, you’ll definitely be able to wear shorts and t-shirts other times of the year.
+While you’ll need a hat, gloves, and scarf in the winter, you’ll be able to wear shorts and t-shirts at other times of the year.

 If I'm admitted to Vassar, can I take a gap year?